Maxitive functions with respect to general orders: Introduction

 \section{Introduction}

-In the context of decision-making under risk and uncertainty, one usually considers a set of gambles $X$ and a functional $\psi\colon X\to\mathbb{R}$, which assigns to each gamble $f\in X$ a number $\psi(f)$ representing its price, risk, or utility.
-In the theory of imprecise probabilities, these functionals are called previsions, see e.g.~\cite{walley}, while in financial mathematics they are often referred to as risk measures~\cite{follmer} or nonlinear expectations~\cite{peng}.
+In decision-making under risk and uncertainty, one typically considers a set of gambles \( X \) and a function \( \psi \colon X \to \mathbb{R} \), which assigns to each gamble \( f \in X \) a value \( \psi(f) \), representing its price, risk, or utility.
+In the context of imprecise probabilities, such functions are referred to as lower/upper previsions; see \cite{walley}.
+In financial mathematics, they are commonly called risk measures \cite{follmer} or nonlinear expectations \cite{peng}.

-In many cases, the functional $\psi$ takes the form of an expectation, where the value $\psi(f)$ represents the weighted average of the values associated with the gamble $f$.
+In many cases, the function \( \psi \) takes the form of an expectation, where the value \( \psi(f) \) represents the weighted average of the values associated with the gamble \( f \).
 However, decisions are often based on assessments of best-case or worst-case scenarios, rather than relying on averages.
-These evaluations are described with maxitive functions.
-A functional $\psi$ is called maxitive if $\psi(f\vee g)=\psi(f)\vee\psi(g)$ for any two gambles $f$ and $g$, where $f\vee g$ denotes the pointwise supremum of $f$ and $g$.
+These evaluations are captured by \emph{maxitive functions}.
+A function \( \psi \) is called maxitive if it satisfies the condition \( \psi(f \vee g) = \max\{\psi(f), \psi(g)\} \) for any two gambles \( f \) and \( g \), where \( f \vee g \) denotes the pointwise supremum of \( f \) and \( g \).

-Maxitive functionals play a crucial role in possibility theory~\cite{dubois,dubois2,zadeh} and serve as aggregation functions in several fields such as economics, information fusion, and control theory~\cite{grabisch,torra}.
-Under reasonable assumptions, maxitive functions can be represented in terms of maxitive integrals, such as the Shilkret integral discussed in~\cite{shilkret,cattaneo,poncet,kupper2}.
-Beyond the theory of decision-making, maxitive functions appear in other contexts, including idempotent or tropical analysis~\cite{maslov}, or in large deviations theory~\cite{kupper,kupper2,puhalskii}.
+Maxitive functions play a crucial role in \emph{possibility theory}~\cite{dubois, dubois2, zadeh} and serve as aggregation functions in various fields such as economics, information fusion, and control theory~\cite{grabisch, torra}.
+Under reasonable assumptions, these functions can be represented in terms of maxitive integrals, such as the Shilkret integral discussed in~\cite{cattaneo,kupper2, poncet,shilkret}.
+Beyond decision theory, maxitive functions also arise in other areas, including idempotent or tropical analysis~\cite{maslov} and large deviations theory~\cite{kupper, kupper2, puhalskii}.